Ted Lasso, Rom-Coms, and Emotional Vulnerability

 I went to my first convention last year as press and it was a small convention hosted at the Orlando Orange County Convention Center, called LeakyCon (now renamed GeekyCon).
 That convention was a blast.
 I had the opportunity to interview an amazing cast of the web series Emma Approved.
 I got to listen to hilarious panels featuring young adult authors John Green, Maureen Johnson, Gayle Foreman, and Rainbow Rowell, among others.
 I got to listen to creative teams like Starkid and women like Amber Benson speak at panels.
 I had the chance to meet up with two of my Twitter friends.
 It was wonderful and it was a wonderful introduction to what conventions are supposed to be about -- a sense of community, of shared interest, of shared fandoms.

 So when the opportunity arose for me to apply for MegaCon as press, I leapt at the chance and was approved.
-Last weekend, the convention (the second-largest convention in the entire United States right behind San Diego Comic Con, can you believe that?) was held at the Orange County Convention Center in my lovely home of Orlando, Florida.
+Last weekend, the convention (the second-largest convention in the entire United States right behind San Diego Comic Con, can you believe that?) was held at the Orange County Convention Center.
 My friend and Just About Write contributor Laura Schinner flew in for the convention and we had the opportunity to hang out together, meet some amazing people, listen to some stellar panels, and walk away from the weekend with a hug from our new favorite Amell.

 If you're ready, let's take a journey through my weekend!